Getting your Trinity Audio player ready...

 “Community service?
 For what, having a book?
 I thought you didn’t care what I…”

 “Billy, this is Mrs. Nelson-Perkins we’re talking about.
-You know she’s old school.
-If I don’t give you some form of discipline for the ruckus in her class, she can make things rough, even on me.
-Just show up and hang out for 10 minutes to make it look good.
-Grab that assignment from Miss Bakirtzis on the way out, too.”
+She’s old school.
+If I don’t give you some form of discipline, she can make things rough, even on me.
+Just show up.
+Hang out for 10 minutes.
+Make it look good.
+Grab that assignment from Miss Bakirtzis.
+Go on.”

 “Let me stop you there.
 Do you have any proof?”